Cosmological constraints from cosmic homogeneity: Dataset

 To estimate the errors and covariance matrices in this analysis we used mock catalogues and the bootstrap internal sampling method.
 We used the Quick Particle Mesh (QPM) mock galaxy catalogues produced by \citet{QPM}.
 The method is based on using quick, low-resolution particle mesh simulations that accurately reproduce the large scale dark matter density field.
 Particles are then sampled from the density field based on their local density such that they have N-point statistics nearly equivalent to the halos resolved in high-resolution simulations.
 These simulations are used to create a set of mock halos that can be populated using halo occupation methods to create galaxy mocks.
 Then the survey geometry is imprinted on those catalogues to produce the mock catalogues that we use in this study.
 The cosmology used to obtain these catalogues is:

-The SDSS collaboration has available the QPM mock catalogues for the LowZ and CMASS samples.
+The SDSS collaboration has made the QPM mock catalogues for the LowZ and CMASS samples publicly available.
 We used $100$ of them to compute the covariance matrix of the fractal dimension $\Dd{}$, see \refS{sec:Theory}.

-Mock catalogues were not available at the time for the eLRG and QSO samples, so we used a bootstrap internal sampling method.
+Mock catalogues were not available at the time for the eLRG and QSO samples.
+To compute covariance matrices and perform tests for the eLRG and QSO samples, we used a bootstrap internal sampling method.
 The bootstrap method consists of subsampling each galaxy catalogue with replacement.

-Then we compute $\Dd{}$ for each sub-sampled catalogue to produce the covariance matrix.
+Then we computed $\Dd{}$ for each sub-sampled catalogue to produce the covariance matrix.
 For either method the covariance matrix is given by:

 where $N_r$ is the number of realisations.
 For our fitting method, we corrected our precision matrix following \citet{2013MNRAS.432.1928T}, using $\psi_{ij} =\frac{N_r-N_d-2}{N_r-1} C^{-1}_{ij}$, where $N_d$ is the number of data bins.
+In \refApp{sec:Bootstrap_covariance_validation}, we quantify the validity of the bootstrap method.